 Right to Object to Processing

-You have the right to object the processing of your personal information at any time, but only where our processing relies on legitimate interests as a legal basis.
-If you raise an objection, we will consider your objection request and write to you to explain whether your request is upheld or refused.
+You have the right to object the processing of your personal information at any time, but only where that processing is or has our legitimate interests as its legal basis.
+If you raise an objection, we have an opportunity to demonstrate that we have compelling legitimate interests which override your rights and freedoms.

 As noted above, you can ask to obtain a copy of, or reference to, the safeguards under which your personal information is transferred outside of the European Union.

-If you have any questions, would like further information about our privacy and information handling practices, would like to discuss opt-outs or withdrawing consent, or would like to make a complaint about a breach of the law or this Privacy Notice, please contact us at firstname.lastname@example.org with “privacy” in the subject line.
+If you have any questions, would like further information about our privacy and information handling practices, would like to discuss opt-outs or withdrawing consent, or would like to make a complaint about a breach of the law or this Privacy Notice, please contact the Privacy Officer: email@example.com or call +1.877.384.4276 (toll free).
 Alternatively, you have the right to contact your local Data Protection Authority.

-If you have any questions relating to this Notice, please contact us at:
+If you have any questions relating to this Notice, please contact us at the Aon Global Privacy Office, Aon plc, 200 E. Randolph, Chicago, Illinois 60601 or firstname.lastname@example.org.

 Changes to this Notice